GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

         0.25mm â†’ 10x = 2.5mm â†’, sigma=2.5/2.3548 = 1.0166
         0.3mm â†’ 10x=3.0mm â†’, sigma=1.274
         0.25mm â†’ 20x = 5mm â†’, sigma=2.1233226

-## IV.
-Library Files
-### Templates (./lib/tmp/)
-Two templates are included, one for rat brain (./lib/tmp/rat/) and one for mouse brain (./lib/tmp/mouse/).
-Each folder includes the following 4 files:

-	EPItmp.nii: a EPI brain template (If you don't have this, you will need to generate one using "EPItmpGen.sh".)
-	EPIant_crop.nii: an anatomical brain template
-		(If you already have the EPI template, this file is optional.
-If not, you needs to crop the anatomical template so that it fits your image data.
-The function clip_nii.m from the Matlab NIfTI toolbox does this job.) brainMask.nii: a whole brain mask
-	wmMask.nii, csfMask.nii or wmEPI.nii, csfEPI.nii: WM and/or CSF mask or masked EPI
-### Topup parameter files (./lib/topup/)
-#### 1. Imaging acquisition parameter file, "datain_topup_\*.txt"
-Two options are provided:

-    datain_topup_mice.txt: for the mouse data sample
-    datain_topup_rat.txt: for the rat data sample
-The parameters totally depend on your imaging acquisition protocal (see [Ref](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain)).
-It's IMPORTANT to setup the correct parameters, as they significantly impact the final results.
-#### 2. Image parameter configuration file, "\*.cnf":
-Three "\*.cnf" options are provided:

-    b02b0.cnf: a generally applicable (default) configration file provided by fsl EPI_topup_mice.cnf: a configration file optimized for the mouse datasample (./data_mouse/) EPI_topup_rat.cnf: a configration file optimized for the rat datasample (./data_rat/) These parameters totally depend on your image (e.g., dimension, resolution, etc).